-The previous post on Presbyterians of the Past was about W. H. Fentress, who was blind, and it will be seen that Rev. Robert Means loses his sight.
-The succession of sightless subjects was not planned.
-Sometimes the sources take the author into areas and events that are not expected.
-However, both of these men lost their sight as a result of a disease or epidemic common in their era that has been greatly reduced or eliminated today thanks to the doctors and researchers that God has gifted to delve into diseases and discover cures.
-Thus, the point is, count your blessings!
+Another minister suffering with blindness that died at an early age is told about in the post, W. H. Fentress, An Extraordinary Man.
+It will be seen in the following that Rev. Robert Means loses his sight.
+Both of these men lost their sight as a result of a disease or epidemic common in the era, but currently, these afflictions have been greatly reduced or eliminated thanks to the doctors and researchers that God has gifted to delve into diseases and discover cures through His science.

 George Howe’s Eulogy for Rev. Robert Means, 1796-1836